vaxdata22/Foresight-Pharmaceutical/report/Case_Study_Report.md

 |Manager|Sales rep's Manager Name|
 |Sales Team|Sale rep's team|

-The dataset was provided as an excel spreadsheet (XLSX) of eighteen fields/columns and 254,082 records/rows.
+The dataset was provided as an Excel spreadsheet (XLSX) of eighteen fields/columns and 254,082 records/rows.

 <br>

 ## DATA PROCESSING (CLEANING OF THE DATASET)

-Data filtering was done using Google sheets.
+Data filtering was done using Google Sheets.
 The following information was discovered during the filtering process:

 1)	There are 29 distributors for this company
 2)	There are two countries, Germany & Poland